LelandLong/AsyncSounds/README.md

 #### A FileMaker Pro Add-On

-Play sounds inside FileMaker Pro asynconously.
+Play sounds inside FileMaker Pro asynchronously.
 No containers.
 No UI Controls.
 Just raw sounds.

 #### Points To Ponder

-Because these sounds can be played asyncronously, they can overlap each other as well.
+Because these sounds can be played asynchronously, they can overlap each other as well.

 3 sound files are included in the Add-on for you to try out.